 The analyzer has four independent current inputs with identical parameters.
-Current transformer (CT) probes with voltage output in a 1 V standard, or flexible probes (probes) F-1(A), F-2(A) and F-3(A) can be connected to each input.
+Current transformer (CT) probes with voltage output in a 1 V standard, or several types of flexible (Rogowski) probes. can be connected to each input.

 A typical situation is using flexible probes with built-in electronic integrator.
 However, the PQM-707 allows connecting the Rogowski coil alone to the input and a digital signal integration.